-Typically students will receive one or a combination of the following sanctions for violation of policies (see Alcohol & Other Drug Sanctions section for educational and restorative sanctions specific to AOD violations).
-Depending on the severity of a violation or if multiple violations occurred, additional sanctions may also be applied from any of the sanction sections.
+Typically students will receive one or a combination of the following accountability measures for violation of community standards (see Alcohol & Other Drug Accountability Measures section for educational and restorative accountability measures specific to alcohol and other drugs).
+Depending on the severity of the community standards violation or if multiple violations occurred, additional accountability may also be applied as part of a students accountability and community restoration plan from any of the accountability measures sections.

 Behavioral Goal Setting

-Students required to engage in behavioral goal setting will meet with an administrator (typically a dean or other staff member designated by the dean of students) to develop clear expectations for behavior in the Hampshire community.
+Students required to engage in behavioral goal setting will meet with a staff member (typically a dean, senior director, or other staff member designated by a community standards administrator) to develop clear expectations for behavior in the Hampshire community.
 This will also provide an opportunity to identify sources of support and resources.

-Students assigned community service will complete a project as specified by an administrator or board.
+Students assigned community or college service will complete a project as specified by a community standards administrator or community standards review board (CSRB).
 A specific number of hours that must be completed may also be specified.

-Students assigned an educational project will complete a project as specified by an administrator or board.
+Students assigned an educational project will complete a project as specified by a community standards administrator or CSRB.

-Fines may be issued at the discretion of an administrator or hearing board and are typically assigned to cover the cost of an article unlawfully removed from the College or moved to another location at the College, or they may require restitution to cover the repair or replacement of any property (belonging either to the College or to an individual) that has been damaged or stolen.
+Restitution may be assigned to a student in situations where their action or behavior resulted in property loss or damage and cover the cost to repair or replace property (belonging either to the College or to an individual).
 The cost of labor in moving, repairing, or replacing an item may be included.
-Fines will be applied to a student’s account.
+The costs assocaited with restitution may be applied to a student’s account.